Chart Color Schemes

 Ulladulla lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Ulladulla's population is estimated at around 7946 as of Nov 2025.
-This reflects an increase of 684 people (9.4%) since the 2021 Census, which reported a population of 7262 people.
-The change is inferred from the resident population of 7437 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 47 validated new addresses since the Census date.
-This level of population equates to a density ratio of 579 persons per square kilometer, providing significant space per person and potential room for further development.
-Ulladulla's 9.4% growth since the 2021 census exceeded the SA4 region (4.6%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 65.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Ulladulla's population was estimated at around 7,995 as of Feb 2026.
+This reflects an increase of 733 people since the 2021 Census, which reported a population of 7,262.
+The change is inferred from AreaSearch's estimate of 7,437 residents following examination of ABS's latest ERP data release in June 2024 and an additional 90 validated new addresses since the Census date.
+This level of population equates to a density ratio of 583 persons per square kilometer.
+Ulladulla's growth rate of 10.1% since the 2021 census exceeded the SA4 region's 4.8%, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of Australia's regional areas is forecast, with the Ulladulla statistical area (Lv2) expected to increase by 2338 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is expected to increase by 2,312 persons based on aggregated SA2-level projections, reflecting an overall increase of 21.9% over the 17 years.

 Frequently Asked Questions - Population